apept/apept/README.md

 - 👋 Hi, I’m @apept
-- 👀 I’m interested in Cybersecurity and also some programming
+- 👀 I’m interested in Cybersecurity, programming, and philosophy.
-- 🌱 I’m currently learning cryptopgraphy and python for forensic science
+- 🌱 I’m currently learning python for forensic science and Microsoft Azure
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...

 <!---